-We all use different blueprints depending on which industry we work in, who our target audience is and the products or services we sell.
-But there’s one, timeless model that any marketer can utilise regardless of their field of work.
-That is the marketing mix.
+We all use different blueprints depending on our industry, our target audience and our products and services.
+But there’s one, timeless model that any marketer can utilise regardless of their field of work and that is the marketing mix.

 What is the marketing mix?